 Lower Cost

 One of the greatest benefits for nonprofit organizations is the savings on installation.
 Cloud phone systems typically require only Internet Protocol (IP) phones and Internet connectivity.
 In contrast, on-premise phone systems require an organization to invest in a significant amount of hardware just to get off the ground.
-For nonprofits working within a tight budget, this kind of capital expenditure is simply not feasible from a budgetary standpoint.
+For those working within a tight budget, this kind of capital expenditure is simply not feasible from a budgetary standpoint.